wasp-lang/wasp/waspc/README.md

 - 👉 Publish the draft release when ready.
 - 👉 Merge `release` back into `main` (`git merge release` while on the `main` branch), if needed.
 - If there are changes to the docs, [publish the new version](/web#deployment) from the `release` branch.
+- If you published new docs, rerun the Algolia Crawler to update the search index.
+If you published a new version of the docs, the search won't work until you do this.
+  - To do this, go to https://crawler.algolia.com/admin and click "Restart crawling" under the "wasp-lang" crawler.
 - If there are changes to Mage, [publish the new version](/mage#deployment) from the `release` branch.
 - If there are changes to the [Wasp VSCode extension](https://github.com/wasp-lang/vscode-wasp), publish the new version.
 - Announce new release in Discord if it makes sense.